 Herniated discs can prove so disabling that sufferers will consider almost any kind of treatment that might provide relief.
 The common assumption among many is that they will have to have surgery to remove part of the disc or have the adjacent vertebrae fused together.
 The good news is that such extreme methods are usually only necessary in the worst cases.

 Most herniated discs will respond to non-invasive treatment methods such as chiropractic care.
-It always makes sense to try the most conservative medical approach first, which is why your first stop should be a trip to our chiropractor in Omaha.
+It always makes sense to try the most conservative medical approach first, which is why your first stop should be a trip to our chiropractor in West Omaha.

 Chiropractors treat herniated discs by correcting the underlying circumstances that produced the damage in the first place.
 First, we must take X-rays and study your symptoms to identify the disc in question so we can figure out whether chiropractic care makes sense for you.